pantacuzino/goofer/customer_interview_questions.md

 Depending on the type of customer the answers might be relative to their knowledge.
 I want to be able to ask clear and concise questions.

-1. Do you use quora or stackoverflow?
-Have you ever read an answer from there and found it useful?
-Have you ever followed a question on quora?
-Why?
-Because you want to engage with the content creators of the company as they can push your message across.
+1. Do you know what Quora or StackOverflow are or have you used another type of Q&A system?
+[Y/N]

+2. If No, have you ever read a Reddit AMA?

-Do you think StackOverflow or Quora is useful?
+3. Do you remember what is was about?

-Do you visit them weekly?

-If that's your rate why don't you want to contribute weekly to your own Q&A?

-Identify Q&A contributors within the organization.
+4. Did you contribute to the AMA by asking questions, upvoting answers?

+5. If Yes, did you use any of the answers provided in accomplishing your goal?
+[Y/N]

+6. If Yes, do you have a Quora or StackOverflow account?
+[Y/N]

+7. If Yes, have you ever engaged by asking a question, choosing an answer, commenting or following a topic? [multiple choice]

+You want to discover people who have already built this habit and start by working with them (lead by example) to promote this habit.

+8. If [any of the above] then What is your Quora or StackOverflow handle?

+You want to see how good are they at asking questions thus you check out their account to see how they engage within the community.

+6. How often do you visit them? [daily, weekly, monthly, when I need to because I use google]